TSMC: Technologies

 TSMC's N7+ is the first commercially available extreme-ultraviolet lithographic process in the semiconductor industry.
 It uses ultraviolet patterning and enables more acute circuits to be implemented on the silicon.
 N7+ offers a 15–20 percent higher transistor density and 10 percent reduction in power consumption than previous technology.
 The N7 achieved the fastest ever volume time to market, faster than 10 nm and 16 nm.
 The N5 iteration doubles transistor density and improves performance by an additional 15 percent.

+In late 2022, TSMC began volume production of its 3 nm process (N3), which provides up to a 70% increase in logic density and a 15% speed improvement over the 5 nm generation.
+By late 2025, the company transitioned to its 2 nm technology (N2), marking a major architectural shift from FinFET to Gate-All-Around (GAA) nanosheet transistors.
+The N2 node offers a 10 to 15% performance boost or a 25 to 30% reduction in power consumption compared to the enhanced 3 nm (N3E) process, while increasing chip density by more than 15%.